Biedronka opens store number 2,000 in Poland

 So we asked da Silva, who is also country manager for Jerónimo Martins in Poland, to update us on progress in this important Central European country.

-INTERVIEWMr da Silva, you have just opened your 2,000th Biedronka store in Lodz and your eleventh distribution centre in Sieradz.
+Mr da Silva, Biedronka has just opened its 2,000th Biedronka store in Lodz and its eleventh distribution centre in Sieradz.
 A cause for celebration?

 Every new opening is a cause for celebration.
 It reflects the effort made by employees, the cooperation of our business partners, and the satisfaction of local customers.